David Taylor (wrestler, born 1990): 2013–2014

-In 2014, last year's US Open results were repeated when Taylor fell to Jordan Burroughs, this rematch being much closer and forcing the now defending World Champion to come from behind to get the last minute comeback.
-After dominating the eventual '16 Olympic bronze medalist and at-the-time two-time World bronze medalist and two-time European Champion Jabrayil Hasanov at Beat the Streets, Taylor made the US World Team Trials finals, but was defeated twice in a row by Burroughs.
+In 2014, the prior year's U.S. Open result was repeated when Taylor fell to Jordan Burroughs, this rematch being closer and forcing the now defending world champion to come from behind for a last-minute comeback.
+After dominating the eventual 2016 Olympic bronze medalist and then-two-time world bronze medalist and two-time European champion Jabrayil Hasanov at Beat the Streets, Taylor made the U.S. World Team Trials final, but was defeated twice in a row by Burroughs.

 2015–2016

-Now able to focus on freestyle full-time after graduating from college, Taylor opened up the 2015 year with a fifth-place finish at the Yasar Dogu, where he went 3–2.
+Now focusing on freestyle full time after graduating from college, Taylor opened 2015 with a fifth-place finish at the Yasar Dogu, where he went 3–2.
 He then claimed his first US Open National title in May, followed up by a technical fall over Cuba's Liván López at Beat the Streets.
 In his fourth attempt to make the US World Team, Taylor was once again overpowered by Kyle Dake in the challenge tournament, but he came back and claimed the third place when he beat veteran Andrew Howe.
 Taylor then claimed Grand Prix of Spain and Stepan Sargsyan Cup gold medals in July, before making the decision to bulk up to the 86 kilogram division on September.
 Taylor took fifth-place at the Golden Grand Prix of November, and seemed overpowered in his first tournament at a new weight class.
 In December, Taylor competed at the US Senior Nationals, and after running through '14 US World Team member and teammate Ed Ruth, Taylor was defeated by long-time rival Kyle Dake.

 In 2016, Taylor was unable to make the US Olympic Team, as he was defeated by Dake for the fifth time in the senior level, forcing Taylor to battle for the bronze medal, which he comfortably earned.
 He then claimed his second Spain Grand Prix title on July, and competed again at the World Clubs Cup of December, where he went 3-1 and helped TMWC reach the first-place, while also defeating the accomplished Alireza Karimi.